North Coast railway line, Queensland: Beginnings

 The first section of what is now the NCL opened on 6 August 1881.
 It was built to connect the mining town of Gympie to a river port at Maryborough, and followed the Mary River valley.
 The Queensland Government was under constant pressure to reduce expenditure, and so despite the potential for the line to be part of a future main line, the line was constructed to pioneer standards with minimal earthworks, a sinuous alignment and 35 lb/yd lightweight rails.
+However, difficulties were encountered with some of the creek crossings with the crossing at Grahams Creek (25.5616°S 152.6091°E) requiring considerable ingenuity to construct.
+The line was officially opened in August 1881.

 Further south a suburban railway was opened between Roma Street and Northgate (and Sandgate) on 11 May 1882, via Normanby.
 A direct line from Roma Street to Bowen Hills via Central station was opened in 1890, including a 770-metre tunnel, still the longest on the system.

 The government formally decided to link Brisbane to Gladstone in 1883, but there was a demand for the southern connecting line to be from Esk to Kilkivan.
 Whilst that route may have served areas of fertile land, it was very hilly terrain, and the cost of earthworks would have been substantial.
 The coastal route would serve less promising agricultural land, but would be less expensive to build.
 As the Queensland parliament was dominated by rural members, both routes were surveyed in detail, taking six years due to the shortage of surveyors and the terrain involved.
 By the time the surveys were finished it was apparent the inland route would be prohibitively expensive, and the coastal route was approved.

 The first section of line formally known as the NCL was opened from North Coast Junction (now Northgate) to Petrie and Caboolture in 1888.